seblhaire/formsbootstrap/README.md

 				```
 			Here we define a function that checks value `msg` returned by a form.
 See [below](#submit).
 	* `buildresultalert`: build a hidden resut div just before buttons, that is used to display form result.
 Default: `true`.
 	* `alertcommonclass`: div class to use both with error and success result.
 Default: `alert`.
 	* `alertsuccessclass`: class added to div in case of success result.
 Default: `alert-success`.
 	* `alerterrorclass`: class added to div in case of error result.
 Default: `alert-danger`.
 	* `alertdisplaytimeok` : time in ms to keep success message displayed.
 Default: 4000.
 	* `alertdisplaytimefalse` : time in ms to keep error message displayed.
 Default: 8000.
 	* `resultok`: message to display on form success result if another message has not been defined.
 Default: translation key `formsbootstrap::messages.resultok`: "Result OK".
 Cf [below](#translation_keys).
 	* `resultfalse`message to display on form error result if another message has not been defined.
 Default: translation key `formsbootstrap::messages.resultfalse`: "Processing error".
 Cf [below](#translation_keys).
+  * `tokenexpired`: message to display when token has expired (HTTP error `419`) after a long inactivity.
+Default: translation key `formsbootstrap::messages.tokenexpired`: "Token expired.
+Please reload form".
+Cf [below](#translation_keys).
+  * `nonauthorized`: message to display if a (HTTP error `403`).
+Default: translation key `formsbootstrap::messages.nonauthorized`: "You are not allowed to perform this action".
+Cf [below](#translation_keys).

 ### Form select classes
 With jQuery, you can use classes to select elements.
 Eg `jQuery('.verify')` select all items in the current page that contain this class.
 You don't have to define CSS styles for these classes, but you can.